dayanch96/YTLite/README.md

 3. Navigate to the **Actions tab** on your forked repository.
 Select the desired workflow from the list on the left:
    - **Create YouTube Plus app** to build the YouTube Plus-only app.
    - **YouTube Plus + YouPiP, YTUHD and RYD** to build the YouTube Plus app with YouPiP, YTUHD, and Return YouTube Dislikes.
+   - **[LINK] YouTube Plus + YouPiP, YTUHD and RYD** to enter direct link for the YouTube Plus tweak manually and build the YouTube Plus app with YouPiP, YTUHD, and Return YouTube Dislikes.
 4. Click **Run workflow** button located on the right side.
 5. Prepare a decrypted .ipa file (we cannot provide you this due to legal reasons) and upload it to a file provider (filebin.net or Dropbox is recommended).
 Paste the url to the necessary field.
 6. Type tweak version from releases (by default selected latest release) and click **Run workflow**.